HOW TO GET STARTED WITH BABY LED WEANING FIRST FOODS

 I have made this mistake on several occasions.

-- Don’t expect your baby to eat how YOU expect them too.
-Some of my children have wanted to walk around and eat, some prefered to sit by the table.
+2. Don’t expect your baby to eat how YOU expect them too.
+Some of my children have wanted to walk around and eat and others preferred to sit by the table.
 Each child is different.

 If you encourage your children to eat good vegetables now it will set them up for the future.